Russ Hellickson: Role in Ohio State University abuse scandal

-Mike DiSabato provided a text message to NBC News that states that Mark Coleman was pressured to issue a retraction statement after Jim Jordan, his brother, high school wrestling coach Jeff Jordan, and Hellickson each called Coleman’s parents.
+Mike DiSabato provided a text message to NBC News that states that Mark Coleman was pressured to issue a retraction statement after Jim Jordan, his brother, high school wrestling coach Jeff Jordan, and Hellickson each called Coleman's parents.
 NBC News corroborated DiSabato's account of the pressure placed on Coleman and his family by another former OSU wrestler, who has previously spoken to NBC News before and asked not to be identified.

-Ohio State released a 232-page report by Perkins Coie, a Seattle-based law firm, hired by the university for $6.2 million to conduct a 12 month independent investigation into Strauss' misconduct and find out who at the university knew about it.
-The report details Srauss' acts of sexual abuse against at least 177 former students including 153 athletes: 48 wrestlers, 16 gymnasts, 15 swimmers/divers, 13 soccer players, 10 lacrosse players and more during his employment.with the university from 1978 to 1998.
+Ohio State released a 232-page report by Perkins Coie, a Seattle-based law firm, hired by the university for $6.2 million to conduct a 12-month independent investigation into Strauss' misconduct and find out who at the university knew about it.
+The report details Strauss' acts of sexual abuse against at least 177 former students including 153 athletes: 48 wrestlers, 16 gymnasts, 15 swimmers/divers, 13 soccer players, 10 lacrosse players and more during his employment.with the university from 1978 to 1998.
 Investigators concluded that university personnel at the time had knowledge of complaints and concerns about Strauss' conduct as early as 1979 but failed to investigate or act meaningfully.

 According to the report: 22 coaches, 18 student athletic trainers and five team physicians across multiple sports confirmed they were aware of rumors or complaints about Strauss' misconduct.
 At the Student Health Center, the director assigned "chaperones" to keep an eye on Strauss in the exam rooms.
 The report did not identify lower-level coaches and trainers by name.
 In the redacted version that has been released, Hellickson is referred to as "Head Coach A".